Constants are valid for the entire time a program runs, within the scope in which they were declared.

 In cases when many types are possible, such as when we converted a String to a numeric type using parse in [02-guessing-game], we must add a type annotation

-let guess: u32 = "42".parse().expect("Not a number!");
+let guess: u32 = "42".parse().expect("Not a number!");debug builds check for it

-builds wrap around
+release builds wrap around

-for explicit checking see wrapping_*
+for explicit checking see wrapping_*, checked_*, overflowing_*, saturating_* families of methods

-inclusivelet tup: (i32, f64, u8) = (500, 6.4, 1);
+U+0000 to U+D7FF and U+E000 to U+10FFFF inclusivelet tup: (i32, f64, u8) = (500, 6.4, 1);

 let tup = (500, 6.4, 1);